MSc Sport and Exercise Psychology

-Our many industry connections include national governing bodies, organisations, athletes and professional teams such as Bristol City Women's FC.
+Our many industry connections include national governing bodies, organisations, athletes and professional teams.
 You'll have diverse opportunities to observe how sport and exercise psychology support is delivered in practice, and how psychologists work with coaches, other athlete support staff, and policy makers.

 The MSc Sport and Exercise Psychology features a balance of online and face-to-face taught content, giving you the flexibility to fit your studies around work or other commitments.

 This course is accredited by the British Psychological Society (BPS) and constitutes stage 1 training in sport and exercise psychology.
-As a graduate, you can go on to gain chartership with the BPS by completing stage 2 training.
-You may also be eligible to enrol on the British Association of Sport and Exercise Sciences (BASES) programme of Supervised Experience.
-Both options could eventually lead to registration with the Health and Care Professionals Council (HCPC).
+As a graduate, you can go on to stage 2 training to gain chartership with the BPS by completing the Qualification in Sport and Exercise Psychology (QSEP) if you have Graduate Basis for Chartered membership (GBC) through your undergraduate psychology degree.
+Or you can complete the Sport and Exercise Psychology Accreditation Route (SEPAR) through the British Association of Sport and Exercise Sciences (BASES), if you have an undergraduate degree in sport science.
+Both options lead to registration with the Health and Care Professionals Council (HCPC).

-Whether you wish to become a chartered professional, enhance your coaching practice or work in the allied health professions, this MSc will provide you with an in-depth understanding of the application of psychology in sport and exercise contexts.
+Whether you wish to become a professional sport and exercise psychologist, enhance your coaching practice or work in the allied health professions, this MSc will provide you with an in-depth understanding of the application of psychology in sport and exercise contexts.